itwela/AIBOT/README.md

 From my findings so far, I have leanred a great deal.
 The biggest thing Ive learned so far is the power of taking SMALL profits.
 I cant wait to show the power of the findings I have found and will continue to find.

+UPDATE:

+I have come to find out that in tradingview, there is an issue with something called repainting.
+Basically you get false signals that your original strategy never even shows was taken.
+Because of this, I may not be able to run my algos on ALL pairs listed YET, but I find a way to battle the repainting and came up with a strategy that I believe is profitable enough to do better than professional traders.
+I am currently forward testing (Using Live Data) my bot to CONFIRM that the repainting issue is fixed.
+Once the forward testing is completed I decided it would be best to try a funded challenge.
+The risk is surprisingly small there and if successful, I would be (We would I guess)a professional trader and would have proved my point.